infamousjoeg/CyberArk-RESTAPI/README.md

 [View CyberArk's Live Documentation and Postman Collection](http://cybr.rocks/RESTAPIv99)

+### Having trouble getting the collection imported? ###

+You can select the `Import` button in Postman and select `Import from URL`.

+The URL to use is `https://www.getpostman.com/collections/4597fc82349cda7d2857`.

 ### Get Accounts via REST - PowerShell Example

 This example demonstrates how to create a function in PowerShell for each REST call necessary and how to handle responses.